NYC BOROUGH TOUR MARCH 2-15, 2020

 originally developed with and directed by CHARLIE VARON

-BORDER PEOPLE is based on conversations with immigrants, refugees, asylum seekers, and border crossers of all kinds at both the Northern and Southern borders.
-It offers a startling gallery of portraits of those who cross borders, geographical or cultural, by necessity or choice.
+BORDER PEOPLE is based on conversations with immigrants, refugees, asylum seekers, and border crossers of all kinds at both the Northern and Southern borders, and the many unseen borders in between.
+A startling gallery of portraits of those who cross borders, geographical or cultural, by necessity or choice.

 “A master of his craft.
 Each of Hoyle’s details as juicy as a new plum.
 Hoyle is one of our theatrical gems.” —San Francisco Chronicle